 Diplomas (120 credits) will be available in cases where students have undertaken the requisite credits and want to exit the programme with their participation accredited.
 Students may re-enter the programme subject to achieving a satisfactory performance and the Board of Examiners decision upon the surrender of their previously accredited modules (i.e. a student re-entering the programme with a Certificate must surrender this before continuing to Diploma or Masters level).

 Curriculum and Structure:-

 ICEm Modules

 Compulsory

-Understanding Organisations (NBS8007 - 10 credits) Understanding and Managing Innovation (NBS8034 - 20 credits) Understanding & Managing Creativity (NBS8035 - 20 credits) Enterprise & Entrepreneurship (NBS8036 - 20 credits) Research Methods (NBS8062 - 20 Credits)
+Understanding & Managing Creativity (NBS8035 - 20 credits)

+Research Methods (NBS8062 - 20 Credits)

-The ICEm Extended Individual Project (NBS8039 - 60 credits)
+ICEm Dissertation (NBS8039 - 60 credits)